Azure/azure-sdk-for-python/doc/dev/test_proxy_migration_guide.md

 domain name replaced with "fakeendpoint".
 A request made to `https://tableaccount.table.core.windows.net` will be recorded as being made to `https://fakeendpoint.table.core.windows.net`.

-The process for adding sanitizers will be updated in the near future to make it easier to set session-level sanitizers and account for complex recording scenarios.

-Sanitizers, matchers, and transforms remain registered until the proxy container is stopped, so adding a sanitizer during the setup of your test case will make that sanitizer available for all test cases in the class.
+Sanitizers, matchers, and transforms remain registered until the proxy container is stopped, so adding a sanitizer at the top of a test file (like in the example) will make that sanitizer available for all test cases in the file.

 ## Implementation details